How A GPS Tracker Communicates

 How Satellites Transmit Information

-When a GPS tracker receives location information from the Global Navigation Satellite System (GNSS), it is receiving microwave signals containing location, speed, time, and direction information.
+When a Mini GPS tracker receives location information from the Global Navigation Satellite System (GNSS), it is receiving microwave signals containing location, speed, time, and direction information.
 As of February 2016, there are 32 satellites in the GPS constellation (though only 31 are in use).
 To report data accurately, the GPS system requires a minimum of four satellites transmitting information to a receiver (tracker).
 At any given time, from any point on earth, there are about nine satellites visible from the ground (see this handy animation for a visual representation), providing a fair amount of redundancy in information.
 The receiver uses the information from multiple satellites to triangulate a location (as well as speed, time, and direction) based on variances in time.
 Each GPS satellite carries an extremely stable atomic clock which it uses as a baseline to calculate these variances.

 Once that location information is received by the GPS tracker, the information is transmitted at set intervals using radio frequencies over the cellular network.
 Many of BrickHouse's real-time trackers report once per minute; though many can be set to report less frequently in order to preserve battery life, or more frequently to provide more accurate location information (though one minute updates are usually more than enough to pinpoint a tracker's trajectory and current location).